NE Music Festival

 The three-day event takes place Friday through Sunday.
 On Friday, Saturday and Sunday a “Battle of the Bands” is held in the Grand ballroom.
 Cash awards are given to the Junior, Intermediate and Senior winners in their divisions.
 The Accordion, Guitar, Drum, Voice, and Piano Championships are also held Friday evening and Saturday with cash awards given to all competitors.

 On Saturday and Sunday continuous group competitions are held in the Grand ballroom.
 Solo and duet competitions are ongoing.
 An awards banquet is held on Saturday evening with more than 500 in attendance.
-A $500.00 and a $250 cash scholarship is awarded to a contestant accepted as a Music Major in college.
+A $1,000 and a $500 cash scholarship is awarded to a contestant accepted as a music major or minor in college.
 More than $5,000 in cash is awarded to winners throughout the weekend.
 Contestants are evaluated by judges from all over the country.

 At the event, students will have an opportunity to participate in workshops, compete in age-level categories, perform for evaluation, and attend concerts.
 One of the best things about the event-contestants can participate regardless of their experience level or ability.